HwangLabNeuroCogDynamics/Notebooks/example_GLM_script_with_3dDeconvolve.md

 ## Other things to consider

-In the above example, we did not "remove" any data points that were likely contaminated by excessive noise. fMRIprep does save the "frame-wise displacement" measure in the nuisance regressor output.
+In the above example, we did not "remove" any data points that were likely contaminated by excessive noise. fMRIprep does have the "frame-wise displacement" measure saved in the nuisance regressor output.
 AFNI provides a "-censor" option to remove data points.
+This is also known as "scrubbing" in the literature.
+What you would have to do is create a 1D file, which has a column with the same length as your input functional run.
+In the column, each row is a TR, and 1s indicating TRs to be included for analysis, 0s for TR to be excluded.
+You will need to create a python script to create this censor list.
+Alternatively, you can extract the rigid body motion regressors, and run it through AFNI's [1d_tool.py](https://afni.nimh.nih.gov/pub/dist/doc/program_help/1d_tool.py.html) to create a "enorm" file, and censor data points accordingly. "enorm" is conceptually similar to FD, but not the same.
+See [this](https://afni.nimh.nih.gov/afni/community/board/read.php?1,143809,144115#msg-144115) and [this](https://afni.nimh.nih.gov/afni/community/board/read.php?1,148852,148854#msg-148854).
+AFNI's 1d_tool.py [1d_tool.py](https://afni.nimh.nih.gov/pub/dist/doc/program_help/1d_tool.py.html) can take a 6 rigid body motion file and create an input for 3dDeconvolve to censor high motion TRs.